phiroict/PoC_py_complete/Readme.md

 ssh-keygen -t rsa -b 4096
 ```

-First add the repos (replace with yours if you do not want to use the PoC ones, do not forget to point to your private key)
+First add the repos, you need to fork the repos and place in your own repository ( do not forget to re-point to your private key, the commands as shown will *not* work)

+Example:
 ```bash
 argocd repo add git@github.com:phiroict/PoC_py_backend_infra.git --ssh-private-key-path /home/phiro/.ssh/id_rsa_poc_jenkins
 argocd repo add git@github.com:phiroict/PoC_py_frontend_infra.git --ssh-private-key-path /home/phiro/.ssh/id_rsa_poc_jenkins
 ```

-Now create the argocd applications
+Now create the argocd applications, again, replace the --repo part with your forked applications.
 We need the infra projects for these:

 ```bash